vsergeev/luaradio/new-to-sdr.md

 Some of the earliest SDR software has its origins in the late 90s, with dial-up [software modems](https://en.wikipedia.org/wiki/Softmodem) (e.g. the U.S.
-Robotics "WinModem") that implemented the majority of the modem in software rather than dedicated hardware, allowing for more inexpensive hardware.
+Robotics "WinModem") that implemented the majority of the modem in software, rather than dedicated hardware, allowing for more inexpensive hardware.
 Other early SDR software was software support for amateur radio digital modes (FSK, PSK31, PACTOR, AX.25, etc.) that were modulated in the audio band.
-Amateur radio operators could interface the audio of their radio transceivers to the PC's sound card, and use software to receive or transmit these digital modes.
+Amateur radio operators could interface the audio of their radio transceivers to their PC's sound card, and use software to receive or transmit these digital modes.

-Sound card operated digital modes are still popular in the amateur radio community, and there is an abundance of older decoding software from this era still in use or under maintenance.
+Sound card operated digital modes are still popular in the amateur radio community today, and there is an abundance of older decoding software from this era in use or under maintenance.
 Some of this software has been retrofitted to support modern I/Q sampling SDR receivers like the RTL-SDR.

 Today, SDR software seems to broadly fall under five categories: waterfall receivers, standalone decoders, frameworks, libraries, and web interfaces.